jbloom22/DASH/README.md

 [Hail](https://hail.is/about.html) uses the single-party distributed algorithm to enable [massive genomic analyses](http://www.nealelab.is/uk-biobank/) and will include multi-party algorithms someday.
 Also check out the exciting work on secure genomics by [Hoon Cho](https://hhcho.com/) and colleagues.

-Implementation in the core OpenMined code base is being supported by an [RAAIS OpenMined Grant](https://blog.openmined.org/raais/).
+An [OpenMined](https://www.openmined.org/) implementation is being supported by an [RAAIS OpenMined Grant](https://blog.openmined.org/raais/), awarded to [André Ferias](https://github.com/andrelmfarias).

 Feedback welcome!
 Write Jon: jbloom@broadinstitute.org